EventLedger/.github/README.md

 - **Accounts Service**: Manages bank accounts, balances, and transactions, and publishes events to AWS EventBridge.
 - **Reporting Service**: Listens to transaction events and generates monthly statements.
+- **AWS Eventbridge**: Relays events published by `accounts-service` to be listened by other services.
+In this case only `createTransaction` event is listened by `reporting-service`

 For more detailed documentation on each service, refer to the respective directories.